splatnet/api/README.md

-# splat2api

-# IMPORTANT
+# splatapi
-It's been a while since I last posted an update on the API, but I have decided to start working on the API again.
-Some things will be done, for example, this repository will be purged.

-## Plans
+## IMPORTANT
-- Update source code
-- Add more endpoints
-- Change endpoint responses
-and more.
+Since Splatoon 3 is launching very soon and I'm playing the game much more active than Splatoon 2, I've decided to bring this project back to life.
+That means, I'll develop a public solution for **SplatNet2** and **SplatNet3** data, including map rotations, weapon/gear stats, abilities and more.
+Stay tuned!

 ## Contact
-You can contact me at Discord -> **Terax#0916**
+You can contact me on Twitter [@Terax235](https://twitter.com/Terax235).